svikashk/docs/guide/project-management.md

 By moving a Feature card one above another within the ```Todo``` column, you can [prioritize what feature needs to be worked]({{ site.url }}{{ site.baseurl }}{% link guide/prioritize-features.md %}) on next and keep every aligned.

 __NOTE:__ Sometimes, you'll find you need to work on items that don't belong to a specific feature.
 For example, product wide tech debts or bugs.
-You can add them into the project's List that can be located above the Dashboard.
+You can add them into the squad's List that can be located above the Dashboard.

 [Learn more about organizing Features ->]({{ site.url }}{{ site.baseurl }}{% link guide/creating-and-organizing-features-inside-your-project.md %}){: .btn .btn-purple }